pbangandozou/pbangandozou/README.md

-<h2 align="center">Hi My name is Prustide B. — Finance & Computer Science Graduate, aspiring FP&A Analyst, with a strong passion for Network Engineering and bridging the gap between tech and finance </h2>
+<h2 align="center">Hi My name is Prustide B. — Finance & Computer Science Graduate, with a strong passion for Finance and Technology Bridging the gap between tech and finance </h2>

 👋 About Me